Miner History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Miner include Mynors, Minors, Miners, Mynor, Myner, Miner and others.

-Another 93 words (7 lines of text) are included under the topic Early Miner Notables in all our PDF Extended History products and printed products wherever possible.
+Another 32 words (2 lines of text) are included under the topic Early Miner Notables in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Miners to arrive on North American shores:

 Miner Settlers in United States in the 17th Century

 - Thomas Miner, who arrived in Salem, Massachusetts in 1630

 Miner Settlers in United States in the 18th Century